mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/cli/dkp/push/image-bundle/index.md

 ### Options

 ```
+      --ecr-lifecycle-policy-file string       File containing ECR lifecycle policy for newly created repositories (only applies if target registry is hosted on ECR, ignored otherwise)
   -h, --help                                   help for image-bundle
       --image-bundle string                    Tarball containing list of images to push
       --to-registry string                     Registry to push images to